-- the decision to communicate electronically is approved by shareholders; - the use of electronic means is not dependent on the location or residence of the holders; - identification arrangements are in place so that the holders or other persons entitled to exercise or direct the exercise of voting rights are effectively informed; - holders are: (i) contacted in writing to request their consent for the use of electronic means for conveying information, and if they do not object within a reasonable period, their consent is deemed to have been given; and (ii) able to request at any time in the future that information be conveyed to them in writing97; and - any apportionment of the costs entailed in conveying information electronically is determined by the issuer in compliance with the principle of equal treatment mentioned above.

-In addition, issuers are required to disseminate certain prescribed information, including the following:

-- the place, time and agenda of meetings; - the total number of shares and voting rights; - information on the allocation and payment of dividends or interest (as applicable) and the issue of new securities, including information on any arrangements for allotment, subscription, cancellation, conversion, exchange and/or repayment; and
+- the decision to communicate electronically is approved by shareholders; - the use of electronic means is not dependent on the location or residence of the holders; - identification arrangements are in place so that the holders or other persons entitled to exercise or direct the exercise of voting rights are effectively informed; - holders are: (1) contacted in writing to request their consent for the use of electronic means for conveying information, and if they do not object within a reasonable period, their consent is deemed to have been given; and (2) able to request at any time in the future that information be conveyed to them in writing109 and - any apportionment of the costs entailed in conveying information electronically is determined by the issuer in compliance with the principle of equal treatment mentioned above. - In addition, issuers are required to disseminate certain prescribed information, including the following: - the place, time and agenda of meetings; - the total number of shares and voting rights; - information on the allocation and payment of dividends or interest (as applicable) and the issue of new securities, including information on any arrangements for allotment, subscription, cancellation, conversion, exchange and/or repayment; and - rights of holders to participate in meetings and exercise their rights.